SuperBrawl Revenge

 SuperBrawl Revenge was the eleventh and final SuperBrawl professional wrestling pay-per-view (PPV) event and the penultimate pay-per-view event produced by World Championship Wrestling (WCW).
-It took place on February 18, 2001 from the Nashville Municipal Auditorium in Nashville, Tennessee.
+It took place on February 18, 2001, from the Nashville Municipal Auditorium in Nashville, Tennessee.

 This was the last SuperBrawl event and the penultimate WCW pay-per-view before the World Wrestling Federation (now WWE) purchased WCW in March 2001.
 Along with SuperBrawl IV, it was one of only two SuperBrawls never released on home video.
+The event generated 70,000 ppv buys.

-The main event was a two out of three falls count anywhere loser leaves town match between Scott Steiner and Kevin Nash for the WCW World Heavyweight Championship.
-Steiner retained the title, forcing Nash to retire from WCW.
+The main event was a two out of three falls count anywhere loser leaves WCW match between Scott Steiner and Kevin Nash for the WCW World Heavyweight Championship.
+Steiner retained the title, forcing Nash to leave WCW.
 Featured matches on the undercard were Diamond Dallas Page versus Jeff Jarrett, Ernest Miller versus Lance Storm for the position of WCW Commissioner, title defenses of the World Tag Team, United States Heavyweight and Cruiserweight Championships and matches to determine the #1 contenders for the Cruiserweight and the World Tag Team titles.